 EPA will work on the E-Enterprise Web Portal's Assistance Gateway, which provides tools and resources for communities to facilitate two-way communication between the public and environmental agencies.
 The Agency will determine how EPA, states, and tribes can most effectively harness and benefit from the recent, rapid development of environmental monitoring technologies that are smaller, more portable, and less expensive than traditional methods.
-EPA will support the E-Enterprise joint governance structure to enhance collaboration and communication with communities.
+EPA will pursue innovative technologies without compromising the accuracy of the information collected.
+In consultation with state, tribal, and local partners, EPA will make monitoring data publicly available, providing context and relevancy.
+EPA will support the E-Enterprise Assistance Gateway that will enhance collaboration and communication with communities.
 The Agency will seek to increase the number and type of public participation platforms it has to ensure that the public can meaningfully participate in all of EPA's work-including policy making, regulatory development, outreach, education, and community engagement.

-EPA will also focus on reducing the FOIA backlog the Agency has built up over the years, and enhance the FOIA process.
+EPA will also focus on reducing the FOIA backlog the Agency has built up over the years, and enhancing the FOIA process.
 The complexity and volume of electronic documents required to be searched, collected, and reviewed has increased over time.
 The Agency will ensure that it can support the timely searching and collection of electronically-stored information for purposes of responding to FOIA requests and other information needs in a cost-effective, sustainable manner.
 This should not only help the Agency provide the public information requested, but also reduce the fees and lawsuits the Agency incurs from missing FOIA response deadlines.

 Resources are critical to the expansion of technical assistance directed at communities and state, tribal, and local government partners that support community-focused engagement and collaboration.
-Staff must be available for a wide variety of implementation activities-e.g., direct community engagement and support, intra- and inter-agency coordination, and partnering effectively with states and tribes.
+Staff must be available for a wide variety of implementation activities such as direct community engagement and support, intra- and inter-agency coordination, and partnering effectively with states and tribes.